zalando/skipper/docs/reference/filters.md

 Set headers for requests.

-Header value may contain template variables (`${var}`) resolved from filter context path params and state bag.
+Header value may contain [template placeholders](#template-placeholders).
-If a template variable can't be found then filter does not set the header.
+If a template placeholder can't be resolved then filter does not set the header.

 Parameters: